LiangJianNSDL/shim-review/README.md

  CVE-2020-10713, CVE-2020-14308, CVE-2020-14309, CVE-2020-14310, CVE-2020-14311,
  CVE-2020-15705, and if you are shipping the shim_lock module CVE-2021-3418
 -------------------------------------------------------------------------------
-Yes,those CVEs are fixed in the grub2-2.02-99 version from Centos we are using.
+Yes,those CVEs are fixed in current version grub2-2.02-99.

 -------------------------------------------------------------------------------